SangamSilwal/ImageCaption_LSTM/README.md

 The backend is built using **Django**, and the model is trained using **TensorFlow/Keras**.

-For Model training go to the link [Training-Model](training/README.md)
+For Model training description go to the link - [Training-Model](training/README.md) For learning about Model Architecture go to the link - - [Model Architecture](models/README.md)
 ---

 ## Root Directory